Test your SAN aggressively

 "You want a SAN that's stable from a load, saturation and repeatability standpoint," Peldzus says.
 The only way to make sure you've achieved that is to test your SAN to its limits so you know what those limits are.
 Many times potential problems can be avoided if you know in advance that, for example, your SAN configuration will only support so many LUNs, or so many mappings.
 If you know you can work around the problems.

 Finally, Peldzus suggests testing repeatedly to make sure you've uncovered all the gotchas.
-"If it works ten times don't assume it will work the next
+"If it works ten times don't assume it will work the next time," he says.
+"Try it 1,000 times."

 There are a number of ways to test your SAN, some of which would require you to do the programming, some of which are packages from vendors.
 A simple test is Intel's freeware Iometer program.
 You can use Iometer to assign devices in a SAN to the computer running the test and exercise the SAN in that fashion.
 Be sure to read all the disclaimers on the site before you download and use Iometer.